richelbilderbeek/connect_k3_forever/assets/history/README.md

 using Qt Creator using the Qt library, due to which the game became platform independent.
-Additionally, a version was added to run in the internet browser, that usesd the Wt libaries.
+Additionally, a version was added to run in the internet browser, that uses the Wt libaries.

 ### Versions 5.0